Commissioner Pro-Tempore - Ex Parte

 Work Location: These positions may serve in the following King County Superior Court facilities: King County Courthouse - 516 3rd Avenue, Seattle, WA 98104; Maleng Regional Justice Center - 401 4th Avenue N., Kent, WA 98032.

 - You must completely fill out the on-line application with your relevant education and work experience.
 Applications that state "see my resume" are considered incomplete and will not be accepted.

-- You must include a resume and a letter of interest describing how you meet or exceed the requirements of the position.
+- You must include a resume and a letter of interest describing how you meet or exceed the requirements of the position and the percentage of your practice that involves adult and/or minor guardianship pursuant to the Uniform Guardianship Act, unlawful detainers, probate/TEDRA, and civil protection orders.
 These materials are supplemental to your application.